 Poured Concrete

-Also referred to as cast in place concrete, it is quite a popular option in architecture.
+Also referred to as cast-in-place concrete, it is quite a popular option in architecture.
 This building material is produced by directly pouring concrete into the structures on any site.
-Due to its sleek and clean-cut appearance, poured concrete suits best in any modern ambiance.
+Due to its sleek and clean-cut appearance, poured concrete suits best any modern ambiance.

 Notably, its ability to support soil load is dependent on weather conditions and other natural elements.
 Poured concrete walls are constructed on a huge scale along freeways.